vhda/verilog_systemverilog.vim/README.md

-#Vim Syntax Addon for Verilog and SystemVerilog
+#Vim Syntax Plugin for Verilog and SystemVerilog

 ## About

 Based on script originally found at:

 http://www.vim.org/scripts/script.php?script_id=1586
+[comment]: <> "_ stop highlighting the underscore from the link above"

 ## Features

 Besides some bug corrections, the following features were added to this set of scripts:

-* Omni-completion.
+* Omni completion.
 * Configurable syntax folding.
 * Updated matchit configurations to properly support Verilog 2001 and SystemVerilog.
 * Automatically enabled for the following file extensions: .v.vh.sv.svi.svh

-### Omni-Completion
+### Omni Completion

-The omni-completion functionality requires a tags file generated with [exuberant-ctags][e] using the `--extra=+q` argument to enable class qualified tags.
-No tool alternative to [exuberant-ctags][e] was tested, but any tool should work seemingly as long as it is able to generate standard class qualified tags file.
-For more information on using omni-completion please check the vim man page for [`i_CTRL-X_CTRL-O`][vim-omni].

-Currently supported contexts:
+This plugin implements an omni completion function that will offer completion suggestions depending on the current context.
+This will only work if a `.` character is found in the keyword behind the cursor.
+At the moment the following contexts are supported:

 1. Module instantiation port names.
 2. Function/task arguments.
 3. Object methods and attrtibutes.

+In order to use omni completion a tags file must be generated using the following arguments:

+* `--extra=+q` - Enable hierarchy qualified tags extraction.
+* `--fields=+i` - Enable class inheritance extraction.
+* `-n` - (Optional) Use line number instead of Ex: patterns to identify declaration.

+No tool alternative to [exuberant-ctags][e] was tested, but any tool should work seemingly as long as it is able to generate a standard class qualified tags file.
-The required option [`omnifunc`][vim-omnifunc] is automatically defined for the supported file extensions.
+For more information on using omni completion please check the vim man page for [`i_CTRL-X_CTRL-O`][vim-omni] (the required option [`omnifunc`][vim-omnifunc] is automatically defined for the supported file extensions).

 __Note__: Proper SystemVerilog tag generation requires development version of [exuberant-ctags][c].